TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 To understand what's happening in the `aspects` part, read on.

 .. note::
-    For the Extbase Plugin Enhancer, it is also possible to configure the namespace directly by skipping `extension` and `plugin` properties and just using the `namespace` property as in the regular Plugin Enhancer.
+    For the `Extbase`:pn: plugin enhancer, it is also possible to configure the namespace directly by skipping `extension` and `plugin` properties and just using the `namespace` property as in the regular Plugin Enhancer.